-- 4. Cash deposit free from any legal encumbrance either in the form of equity of investment accountholders or off-balance sheet equity of investment accountholders. - 5.
-Rated and unrated senior Sukuk issued by financial institutions or sovereigns.
+- evaluation. - balance sheet equity of investment accountholders. - 5) Rated and unrated senior Sukuk issued by financial institutions or sovereigns.

 Credit quality

 Countries, governments and financial institutions will be rated on the basis of their unsecured medium term foreign currency obligations.
 This means that for governments and financial institutions the cross-border risk will also be part of the rating and the country's rating will be, in most cases, the ceiling on the financial institution's rating.
 Corporates will be rated on their senior unsecured medium term local currency obligations, unless the credit granted is across border or in foreign currency.
 In the latter case, the obligor's country's rating will be the ceiling on corporates' rating.
 Where all credit to a government is in local currency, the rating for that government is the best i.e. 1 on the rating scale, however, if the exposure to the government includes foreign currency, the rating for that government will be the same as the country's rating.